 Teaching inquiry circles are small groups who meet regularly during the academic year to develop a common interest, discuss and build community around a dilemma, issue or approach to learning, and disseminate what they have learned together to the Stetson community and beyond.
 Where appropriate, students are invited to be members.
 Circles can cover a wide variety of topics related to teaching and learning.

 Scholarly inquiry circles bring 4-6 members, preferably from more than one discipline, together consistently during the academic year to support each other’s scholarly work, provide feedback on projects and hold each other accountable.
 Scholarly inquiry circle members hone their skills in communicating their scholarly work to a cross-disciplinary audience, to hold each other accountable, provide critical peer review and support in the service of obtaining scholarly and creative goals.

-- Colloquium on Teaching and Learning
+- 05 Apr 20: Colloquium on Teaching & Learning Innovation –

 For questions or more information, contact us.